Mongolian language: Complex sentences

 One way to conjoin clauses is to have the first clause end in a converb, as in the following example using the converb -bol:

 Some verbal nouns in the dative (or less often in the instrumental) function very similar to converbs: e.g. replacing olbol in the preceding sentence with olohod find-imperfective-dative yields 'when we find it we'll give it to you'.
 Quite often, postpositions govern complete clauses.
 In contrast, conjunctions take verbal nouns without case:

 Finally, there is a class of particles, usually clause-initial, that are distinct from conjunctions but that also relate clauses:

-Mongolian has a complementizer auxiliary verb ge- very similar to Japanese to iu. ge- literally means 'to say' and in converbal form gezh precedes either a psych verb or a verb of saying.
+Mongolian has a complementizer auxiliary verb ge- very similar to Japanese to iu. ge- literally means 'to say' and in converbal form gej precedes either a psych verb or a verb of saying.
 As a verbal noun like gedeg (with ni) it can form a subset of complement clauses.
 As gene it may function as an evidentialis marker.

 Mongolian clauses tend to be combined paratactically, which sometimes gives rise to sentence structures which are subordinative despite resembling coordinative structures in European languages:

 In the subordinate clause the subject, if different from the subject of main clause, sometimes has to take accusative or genitive case.
 There is marginal occurrence of subjects taking ablative case as well.
 Subjects of attributive clauses in which the head has a function (as is the case for all English relative clauses) usually require that if the subject is not the head, then it take the genitive, e.g. tüünii idsen hool that.one-genitive eat-perfect meal 'the meal that s/he had eaten'.

 Loanwords and coined words

-Mongolian first adopted loanwords from many languages including Old Turkic, Sanskrit (these often via Uyghur), Persian, Arabic, Tibetan, Tungusic, and Chinese.
+Mongolian first adopted loanwords from many languages including Old Turkic, Sanskrit (these often via Uyghur), Persian, Tibetan, Tungusic, and Chinese.
 However, more recent loanwords come from Russian, English, and Mandarin Chinese (mainly in Inner Mongolia).
 Language commissions of the Mongolian state continuously translate new terminology into Mongolian, so as the Mongolian vocabulary now has yörönkhiilögch 'president' ('generalizer') and shar airag 'beer' ('yellow kumys').
-There are several loan translations, e.g. galt tereg 'train' ('fire-having cart') from Chinese huǒchē (火车 'fire cart') 'train'.
+There are several loan translations, e.g. galt tereg 'train' ('fire cart') from Chinese huǒchē (火车 'fire cart') 'train'.
 Other loan translations include mön chanar 'essence' from Chinese shízhì (实质 'true quality'), khün am 'population' from Chinese rénkǒu (人口 'person mouth'), erdene shish 'corn, maize' from Chinese yùmǐ (玉米 'jade rice') and bügd nairamdakh uls 'republic' from Chinese gònghéguó (共和国 'public collaboration nation').